 Here’s the lowdown on the top places to ice skate in London.
 If you go, be sure to book in advance, as sessions do sell out.

 Outdoor Christmas ice rinks

 Skate at Somerset House

 Set in the vast enclosed courtyard of this palatial Georgian building, the Somerset House rink covers 900 square metres and is a joy to skate on.
 A 40-foot high Fortnum and Mason Christmas tree stands sentinel next to the rink and there’s a separate children’s area with polar bear skate mates to help young skaters to find their balance on the ice.
 You can warm up at the cosy Skate Lounge cafe and bar area, which is next to the rink.
-Read my full review here: Ice skating at Somerset House.
+Wheelchair users are welcome to skate at Somerset House whenever it is open, and Ice Marshals provide all on-ice support for wheelchair users at no extra charge.
+Read my Somerset House review here: Ice skating at Somerset House.

 Skate at Somerset House is open from 13th November 2019 to January 12th, 2020.

 The popular Natural History Museum ice rink is in the museum courtyard.
 The museum building is a work of art with spires and arches and stone carvings inspired by nature.
 A 30-foot Christmas tree twinkles in the middle of the rink, and there’s a cafe bar for hot chocolate afterwards.
 Entrance to the museum is free.
 All skating sessions are wheelchair accessible, and there are some quieter Accessible only skate sessions throughout the season which are suitable for skaters with additional needs.

 The Natural History Museum ice rink is open from 19th October, 2019 until 12th January, 2020.